creode-modules/nova-media/README.md

 php artisan vendor:publish --tag="nova-media-config"
 ```

-And overwriting the disk parameter, alternative you can set the `NOVA_MEDIA_DISK` environment variable.
+And overwriting the disk parameter, alternatively you can set the `NOVA_MEDIA_DISK` environment variable.

 ## Publishing Views
 You can publish the views for this package by running the following command: